 Access to an education is one of the most important things we can do for ourselves, our children, family members or friends.
 We know that saving for education is an uphill battle.
 But access to education of choice is where many successful futures begin and – just as important – seed a network effect of success for families, communities and a nation that will rely on their leadership to make the most of whatever lies ahead.
 Individuals can’t solve this problem alone.

-The result is EdAhead.
 Dun & Bradstreet Credibility’s EdAhead education savings program is the first education savings plan with a multiple match.
-Employee contributions are matched by company dollars while also activating a donation to local public schools.
-EdAhead is sparked by the power of personal action, gains momentum through the company’s shared commitment, and multiplies the benefit in communities close to home.
+Employee contributions are matched by company dollars while activating a donation to local public schools.
+EdAhead, sparked by the power of personal action, gains momentum through the company’s shared commitment and multiplies the benefit in communities close to home.

-Is the education fund being managed by Dun & Bradstreet Credibility or an outside financial firm?
+Is this 529 Education Savings Plan being managed by Dun & Bradstreet Credibility Corp., or an outside firm?

 All of the enrollment documents are available to complete online.